tnroemer/Automated-Booking-System/README.md

     - Edit: Might be the case that you can use [chromedriver97](https://chromedriver.storage.googleapis.com/index.html?path=97.0.4692.71/) to avoid the issue all else equal.

+- If you get the error `selenium.common.exceptions.NoSuchElementException: Message: no such element: Unable to locate element: {"method":"css selector","selector":"[id="userNameInput"]"}`, run:

+`pip uninstall urllib3`

+`pip uninstall chardet`

+`pip install requests`

+ and see whether that fixes it
 - Please send error trails if there are any other issues coming up